OrangeJedi/Aerial/README.md

 Aerial is open source so feel free to contribute.

 ## How to Install
->🚧This project is still in beta.
-It might not always work or behave as expected.
-Beware when using it. 🚧
+>🚧 This project is still in beta.
+It might not always work or behave as expected. 🚧

-Download the latest release from [here](https://github.com/OrangeJedi/Aerial/releases)
+Download the latest release from [here](https://github.com/OrangeJedi/Aerial/releases).
+Follow the instructions to install Aerial.

 ## Features
-* Cycles through a random video
+* Cycles through randomly selected Apple TV videos
-* Shows a different or the same video on each connected screen
-* Choose which video to play
+* Easily select only the video you want to play
-* Toggle a clock with the date and time on and off.
+* Display a clock with the date and time
-* Control display settings (brightness, contrast, hue, saturation, etc.)
+* Control video playback settings (speed, brightness, contrast, hue, saturation, etc.)
+* Skip videos with the right arrow key
-* Sync to the time of day (mostly)
+* Sync to the time of day (mostly - not all videos have a 'day' or 'night' attribute yet)
+* Multi-Screen Support
+    * Play a different video on each screen
+    * Play the same video on each screen

 ## To-Do
 * Full Multi-Screen Support
-* Display the location/description of the video
-* Display user configured text
+* Display text
   * Static text
   * Date and time
+  * Display the location/description of the video
+  * Sunrise & sunset
+  * Custom image
+  * Weather
   * Calendar and events?
+ * Cache videos
 * Import your own videos
-* Cache videos
 * Video transitions
 * 4K Videos
-* Proper video preview in Windows screen saver picker
+* Video preview in Window's screensaver settings
 * Auto update video list

 ## About